Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 Pour les services de cloud PaaS Azure, les licences logicielles sont intégrées dans la tarification du service.

-Pour les machines virtuelles IaaS Azure, des licences supplémentaires pour utiliser le logiciel ou une application installé(e) sur une image de machine virtuelle peuvent être exigées.
-Certaines images de machine virtuelle disposent de versions sous licence des logiciels installés et le coût est inclus dans le tarif par minute du serveur.
-Les images de machine virtuelle pour SQL Server 2014 et SQL Server 2016 en sont des exemples.
+For Azure IaaS-based virtual machines, additional licenses to use the software or application installed on a virtual machine image might be required.
+Some virtual machine images have licensed versions of software installed and the cost is included in the per-minute rate for the server.
+Examples are the virtual machine images for SQL Server 2014 and SQL Server 2016.

-Certaines images de machine virtuelle ont des versions d’évaluation des applications installées et ont besoin de licences logicielles supplémentaires pour une utilisation au-delà de la période d’évaluation.
-Par exemple, l’image de machine virtuelle de la version d’évaluation de SharePoint Server 2016 inclut une version d’évaluation de SharePoint Server 2016 préinstallée.
-Pour continuer à utiliser SharePoint Server 2016 après la date d’expiration de la version d’évaluation, vous devez acheter une licence SharePoint Server 2016 et des licences client auprès de Microsoft.
-Ces frais sont distincts de l’abonnement Azure et le tarif par minute relatif pour l’exécution de la machine virtuelle reste applicable.
+Some virtual machine images have trial versions of applications installed and need additional software application licenses for use beyond the trial period.
+For example, the SharePoint Server 2016 Trial virtual machine image includes a trial version of SharePoint Server 2016 pre-installed.
+To continue using SharePoint Server 2016 after the trial expiration date, you must purchase a SharePoint Server 2016 license and client licenses from Microsoft.
+These charges are separate from the Azure subscription and the per-minute rate to run the virtual machine still applies.

 ### <a name="user-accounts"></a>Comptes d’utilisateur

-Les comptes d’utilisateur pour toutes les offres de cloud de Microsoft sont stockés dans un client Azure Active Directory (Azure AD) qui contient des comptes et groupes d’utilisateurs.
-Un client Azure AD peut être synchronisé avec vos comptes Active Directory Domain Services (AD DS) existants à l’aide d’Azure AD Connect, un service de serveur Windows.
-C’est ce que l’on appelle la synchronisation d’annuaires.
+User accounts for all of Microsoft's cloud offerings are stored in an Azure Active Directory (Azure AD) tenant, which contains user accounts and groups.
+An Azure AD tenant can be synchronized with your existing Active Directory Domain Services (AD DS) accounts using Azure AD Connect, a Windows server-based service.
+This is known as directory synchronization.

 La Figure 3 illustre un exemple de plusieurs abonnements d’une organisation à l’aide d’un client Azure Active Directory commun qui contient les comptes de l’organisation.